 Next they discussed the origins of a story going around and scouting the source based on who found out about it on which street.
 I tuned out once my plate arrived, and they moved on to other subjects.

 On one side of the cafe is an ice cream counter that I imagine is packed during warmer months.
 I sat envious about these massive globe light fixtures.
 Aren’t they wonderful?

-In the shared building central to Norris Square, you can find Archer’s.
+In the shared building central to Norris Square, you can find Archer’s Foods.

-In addition to any type of food you may possibly need, they have a heavenly wine and craft beer selection comprised of local and international companies.
-Here is one row of many.
+In addition to any type of food your heart desires, they have a heavenly wine and craft beer selection comprised of local and international companies.
+Here is one of many rows: